10 Interesting (and Weird!) Christmas Traditions Followed Around the World

 Usually between the 16th and 24th of December every year, roads in Venezuela are closed to vehicles and are host to a flurry of people rollerskating their way to Christmas mass!
 In fact, some kids go to sleep after tying a piece of thread on their big toe and dangling their foot outside their window; passersby rollerskating the next day pull on these strings to wake the kids up, so that they can witness the spectacle!
 Now that’s a fun (and eco-friendly) start to the occasion, don’t you think?

+Did you enjoy reading about these Christmas celebrations around the world?
 In India, given that the population of Christians is comparatively low, the festival is celebrated on a smaller scale.
 Don’t be fooled by the word ‘small’ though; banana or mango trees are decorated, snacks and goodies are prepared aplenty, families attend midnight mass (especially Catholics), and you cannot miss the classic star lanterns anywhere.
 Santa Claus is welcomed warmly in households when he comes with carolers, distributing sweets and toys.
 That’s right, Indians also celebrate Christmas with much fun and love – it’s just spiders and goats and tying up people that they give a hard pass!